 Talking to employees about their mental health may feel strange, especially in a corporate or organizational setting.
 But good mental health is not only foundational to having a happy, balanced life; it’s critical to working productively, remaining focused, and thriving at work.

-Asking about a staff member’s mental health also requires you to explain and define mental health to employees, and to give some indicators of what “good mental health” might look like: the ability to manage stress, connect with others, and feel confident and self-assured at work.
+Asking about a staff member’s mental health also requires you to explain and define mental health to employees.
+You will also have to give some indicators of what “good mental health” might look like: the ability to manage stress, connect with others, and feel confident and self-assured at work.

 How happy are you with your job?

-Asking employees how happy they are with their jobs may seem obvious, but many employers don’t often do it.
-Except for the occasional quarterly review, employees rarely have an opportunity to communicate how they are actually feeling at work–whether they are happy, bored, stressed, overwhelmed, or frustrated.
+Asking employees how happy they are with their jobs may seem obvious, but many companies don’t often do it.
+Employees rarely have an opportunity to communicate how they are actually feeling at work, whether they are happy, bored, stressed, overwhelmed, or frustrated.

-Gauging at-work satisfaction has multiple benefits that serve both employees and employers.
-First, employees reap the benefits of knowing that their at work-experience is valued, and their voices are heard.
-Next, employers are able to gain insight into how healthy their organization actually is, including how likely employees are to turnover or even burn out, and how they are responding to initiatives to improve employee satisfaction.
+Gauging job satisfaction has multiple benefits that serve both employees and employers.
+First, employees reap the benefits of knowing that their employee experience is valued, and their voices are heard.
+Next, employers are able to gain insight into how healthy their organization actually is, including how likely employees are to turnover or even to experience burnout, and how they are responding to initiatives to improve employee satisfaction.

-Finally, asking employees how happy they are offers organizations a measurable metric that they can track over time to see how they are improving (or declining) in helping their employees to thrive.
+Finally, asking employees how happy they are offers you a measurable metric that you can track over time to see how they are improving, or declining, in helping their employees to thrive.

 How do you feel about our company culture?